-Again, Daniel is probably the worst offender on this one.
-To the point that I have seen numerous people rooting for Johnny because of how annoying Daniel can be at times.
+Again, Daniel is probably the worst offender on this one, to the point that I have seen numerous people rooting for Johnny because of how annoying Daniel can be at times.
 One part that comes to mind is when Sam is trying to talk to Daniel, but Daniel says, “I do not want to hear it.”
 Great parenting, Daniel.
 Moreover, look at what happened as a result.

-Leaders cannot acquire the information to make a solid decision if we are not listening to the person trying to give us the information.
+Leaders cannot acquire the information to make a solid decision if they are not listening to the person trying to give the information.
 Furthermore, we cannot listen to the spirit of what is being said when we have allowed our emotions to take control.
 The solution is simple.
 If you want useful information, then act like you’ve been there before.
 Listen intently, do not freak out when someone trusts you enough to share important details with you, and be strategic with the information you’ve been provided.

 Listen to the Spirit of What is Said

 Look, sometimes, we are not going to like how the message is delivered.
-Sometimes, people will use words we do not like, or they may share it in a tone we do not like.
+Sometimes, people will use words we do not like, or they may share them in a tone we do not like.
 As leaders, we must hear the SPIRIT of what is being shared.
 For example, if someone is panicked because someone’s life is in danger, I am not going to focus in on their foul language or poor grammar as they attempt to express the importance of the situation.
 Instead, I am going to listen to the spirit of the urgency being portrayed.

 As a viewer and a leader, we must learn to be patient.
 Play the long game.
 It is about the ultimate vision.
 Life and leadership are more like chess, not checkers.
 Why is this important?
-Well, because the next season is not due out until sometime in 2021, and we still do not know where in the year it will drop.
+Well, because the next season is not due until sometime in 2021, and we still do not know where in the year it will drop.